 Exercise is essential to reduce swelling during pregnancy.
-It can be as simple as a leisurely 30 minute walk, and will do wonders for circulation and blood flow.
-In addition to daily movement, resistance training that moderately elevates the heart rate and has you working up sweat will help to improve circulation and decrease swelling as well as provide both strength and cardio benefits to maintain a healthy pregnancy.
+It can be as simple as a leisurely 30-minute walk and will do wonders for circulation and blood flow.
+In addition to daily movement, resistance training that moderately elevates the heart rate and has you working up a sweat will help to improve circulation and decrease swelling as well as provide both strength and cardio benefits to maintain a healthy pregnancy.

 If you’re not sure where to begin when it comes to staying active during pregnancy, here are some ideas:

 - Strength train.
-Strengthening exercises to help build the muscles that support your back and legs, including your abdominal muscles keep low back pain minimal.
-I encourage pregnant moms to aim for 3 weight training sessions per week and focus on using weights with good form.
+Strengthening exercises to help build the muscles that support your back and legs, including your abdominal muscles, keep low back pain minimal.
+I encourage pregnant moms to aim for three weight training sessions per week and focus on using weights with good form.

 - Stretch.
 Stretching exercises to help the muscles that support the back and legs become more flexible.
 Be careful to stretch gently, because stretching too quickly or too much can put further strain on your joints, which have been made looser by pregnancy.
 Prenatal yoga is one good way to stay limber, and it can help improve your balance, too.